claranet/terraform-azurerm-run/README.md

 ```

 ## Using sub-modules
-Each integrated service can be used separately with the same inputs and outputs.
+The integrated services can be used separately with the same inputs and outputs when it's a sub module.

 ### Log management
 ```hcl